KLIA. Kuala Lumpur International Airport, voted the world’s best. In 2004.

 I was staying in her room, the only one without air-con.
 Nothing in the room had changed over the last fifty years.
 Everything was caked in brown dust— her clothes, her furniture, her boxes of jewelry, her ivory comb.
 Even when the last of her physical and mental facilities waned, she would comb her hair every morning.

 This time, I had brought with me from Vancouver, a lover.
 A Singaporean-Canadian who I figured I would marry.
 We lay in my Grandma’s bed in stifling humidity.
 Below us, the spiralling of smoke from insect coils rose in the air.
 Despite the heat, he wore socks trying to dissuade the looming mosquitoes from feasting on his foreigner blood.

 I laughed.
 We sweated.
 I whispered.
 We fucked sweetly.
 Socks came off.
 We sweated some more.
 I said:

 Spring 2016.
 Just my father and I travelling to Malaysia together this time.
 The first and only time.

 We were arriving for dai bat’s birthday, March 27.
 For months prior to the trip, his sudden disappearance had become a popular story with friends and family.
 My mentor said over a dinner party table one night:

 Tell them!
 Tell them about your uncle

 And I did.
-And I would whenever prompted because it made for such a compelling mystery.
+And I would, whenever prompted, because it made for such a compelling mystery.
 It felt unreal.
-Amusing, even.
-We get so used to people and their existence.
-And this man had been on the planet weathered by age and wisdom for as long as I could remember.
+This was a man weathered by age and wisdom for as long as I could remember.
 The fact that dai bat exiled himself from the family for a decade in the 70’s only added to the mystique.
-It contributed to this unspoken and spoken assumption that he must still be alive.
-If we can’t find him, it must be because he does not want to be found.
+It had every auntie and uncle, friend and neighbour whispering, he must still be alive.
+They were sure— If we can’t find him, it must be because he does not want to be found.